astropy/astropy/docs/coordinates/representations.rst

 Instantiating and converting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Representation classes should be instantiated with `~astropy.units.Quantity` objects::
+Representation classes are instantiated with `~astropy.units.Quantity` objects::

     >>> from astropy import units as u